sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 This holds true even across tribes.
 It's natural that the tribes will tend to work on separate areas of the product, and this is encouraged, but a tribe should never have to ask permission to another tribe to implement or modify a feature.

+## Vigorous learning on the job

+Vigorous learning should happen as part of the job.
+Function-specific and cross-function training should both be organized by the company for all employees.
+Training should be coordinated by both internal and external experts, and can include doing actual work outside of someone's main role.

+Training should involve theory and practice, and occur during working hours.
+Training should be mandatory for everybody, across all the provided subjects.

+Cross-function training for developers should include finance, marketing, product management, design, sales, business, and domain knowledge (e.g., industry-specific things).
+For other functions, it should be similar, and include software development.

+20% of working hours is the minimum that's effective, so that's 1.5 hours a day or 1 day a week.

 ##### TODO

 - Salaries and incentives